2025 Louvre heist

 On 19 October 2025, thieves disguised as construction workers stole eight pieces of the French Crown Jewels valued at approximately million from the Galerie d'Apollon (lit.
 'Apollo's Gallery') of the Louvre in Paris, France.
-The robbery took less than eight minutes, of which the thieves spent four in the museum itself, and occurred during regular opening hours.
+The robbery took less than eight minutes, of which the thieves spent four in the museum itself and the rest using an elevated furniture lift to enter and exit the gallery through a window.
+It occurred during regular opening hours.
 It was the first art theft from the Louvre since the painting Le chemin de Sèvres was stolen in 1998.

-On 25 October 2025, two men in their 30s from Seine‑Saint‑Denis were arrested in connection with the robbery.
-One suspect was detained at Charles de Gaulle Airport as he attempted to board a flight abroad.
-Five more suspects were arrested on 29 October, but three were released.
-Charges have been filed against four suspects with one other suspect still at large.
+Within a week, two men from Seine-Saint-Denis were arrested in connection with the robbery.
+Nine further suspects were detained throughout the course of the investigation, six of whom were released.
+Charges have been filed against five suspects; the location of the jewels remains unknown.

 Background

 The 16th-century Galerie d'Apollon within the Louvre displayed what remained of the French Crown Jewels, including the Crown of Louis XV and the Hortensia diamond.

 The first documented theft from the Louvre occurred in 1911, when Vincenzo Peruggia, a former employee of the museum, stole the Mona Lisa (recovered two years later in Italy).
-The most recent art theft was in 1998, when the painting Le chemin de Sèvres by Jean-Baptiste-Camille Corot was stolen.
+The most recent art theft before 2025 was in 1998, when the painting Le chemin de Sèvres by Jean-Baptiste-Camille Corot was stolen.
 The artwork has not yet been found; at the time, the Louvre's director, Pierre Rosenberg, warned that the museum's security was "fragile".

 Laurence des Cars, director of the museum at the time of the 2025 robbery, had asked the Paris police to conduct a security audit of the museum.
 Although recommendations were made after the audit, they were only beginning to be implemented at the time of the robbery.
 According to labour unions, Louvre security had been undermined by staff reductions, while museum attendance had soared.
 The Union syndicale Solidaires issued a statement on 19 October 2025, complaining about "the destruction of security jobs" at the Louvre.
 Other security lapses came to light in the aftermath, including insufficient CCTV coverage with only 39% of the museum's rooms being monitored by cameras, and the CCTV in the Apollo Gallery facing the wrong way.
 A 2014 audit by France's National Cybersecurity Agency had warned the museum about serious security flaws, including the use of "trivial" passwords and outdated software.
-It was also reported that the password to get into the surveillance system was "Louvre".
+It was reported that the password to get into the surveillance system was "Louvre".

 Other French museums that have also recently been targeted and had items stolen include the Cognacq-Jay Museum and the Hiéron Museum, both in November 2024, and the Adrien Dubouché Museum in September 2025.
 The National Museum of Natural History in Paris was also robbed of gold worth on 16 September 2025.